Wooloowin - Lutwyche

 Wooloowin - Lutwyche features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households account for 58.1 percent of all households, including 23.8 percent couples with children, 25.7 percent couples without children, and 6.8 percent single parent families.
-Non-family households make up the remaining 41.9 percent, with lone person households at 33.5 percent and group households comprising 8.4 percent of the total.
-The median household size is 2.2 people, which matches the Greater Brisbane average.
+Family households constitute 58.1% of all households, including 23.8% couples with children, 25.7% couples without children, and 6.8% single parent families.
+Non-family households account for the remaining 41.9%, with lone person households at 33.5% and group households comprising 8.4%.
+The median household size is 2.2 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households